artdavis/pyfred/README.md

 ```

 ## Usage
-Have a look through the files in the `examples` and `tests` subdirectory.
+Have a look through the files in the `examples` subdirectory.
-Files in `examples` may be readily repurposed.
-Scripts in `tests` may also
-be useful but they are formatted specifically for pyfred testing.

 First thing to try is to run `examples\raw_create_doc.py`.
 This launches
 FRED and creates a simple document with a plane element.
 This script only